gverger/cbc-wrapper/README.md

 This gem requires you to have Cbc installed on your system first.

+- On a mac, you can execute `brew install cbc`
+- On Debian and Ubuntu, use `apt-get install coinor-libcbc-dev`
+- On Archlinux, use `pacman -S coin-or-cbc`

 Add this line to your application's Gemfile:

 ```ruby